kingsalmonella/CNA340/README.md

 ## Getting Started

-These instructions will [do something] on your local machine for _PythonAssignment_.
+These instructions will install python on your local machine for _PythonAssignment_.

+1. Go to https://www.python.org/downloads/ and download the latest version.
+2. Save file
+3. Open installer and complete setup.
 ### Prerequisites

 [Project] requires [software and version] to run, with [additional packages, libaries, or mods].
 The commands below will [upgrade OS and install the prerequisites, or do something else]

 ```
-sudo apt update
+sudo apt-get update
-sudo apt upgrade
-sudo apt install package1 package2
+sudo apt-get install python3.9

 ```

 ## Running